Md-Rashedul-Islam-Rajib/L2-M5-In-depth-exploration-of-mongoDB-queries-/README.md

 ## $or Operator

-If we need to select data for satisfies one condition from multiple conditions
+If we need to select data for satisfies one condition from multiple conditions then we can use `$or` operator

 ```ps
 db.test.find({$or : [